2009 Pittsburgh Steelers season: Week 1: vs. Tennessee Titans

 With their Super Bowl title to defend, the Steelers began their season at home in the annual kickoff game against the Tennessee Titans.
-After a scoreless first quarter, Pittsburgh would get their first score of the season as quarterback Ben Roethlisberger completed a 34-yard touchdown pass to Super Bowl XLIII MVP wide receiver Santonio Holmes near the end of the second quarter.
-The Titans would respond with quarterback Kerry Collins completing a 14-yard touchdown pass to wide receiver Justin Gage.
+After a scoreless first quarter, Pittsburgh got their first score of the season as quarterback Ben Roethlisberger completed a 34-yard touchdown pass to Super Bowl XLIII MVP wide receiver Santonio Holmes near the end of the second quarter.
+The Titans responded with quarterback Kerry Collins completing a 14-yard touchdown pass to wide receiver Justin Gage.
 Just prior to halftime, pro-bowl safety Troy Polamalu went to the locker room after suffering a knee injury.
-He would not return to the field and it would later be revealed that he strained his MCL.
+He did not return to the field, and it would later be revealed that he had strained his MCL.

-After a scoreless third quarter, Tennessee would take the lead in the fourth quarter as kicker Rob Bironas got a 45-yard field goal.
-Pittsburgh would tie the game as kicker Jeff Reed made a 32-yard field goal.
+After a scoreless third quarter, Tennessee took the lead in the fourth quarter as kicker Rob Bironas got a 45-yard field goal.
+Pittsburgh tied the game as kicker Jeff Reed made a 32-yard field goal.
 With time running out, the Steelers drove down the field again, and lost the ball to a rare Hines Ward fumble, allowing the Titans to run the game into overtime.

 In overtime, the Steelers won the cointoss and never relinquished the ball.
 In the end, Pittsburgh emerged victorious as Reed nailed the game-winning 33-yard field goal.

 With the win, the Steelers began their season at 1–0.

 This also marked the first time that the Steelers were able to win against Collins.